2010 German Grand Prix: Race

 The race took place in the afternoon from 14:00 Central European Summer Time (UTC+2).
 The conditions on the grid were cloudy before the start; there was an air temperature between 21 and 25 C, with a track temperature ranging from 28 to 35 C, and no rain was expected.
 The top ten qualifiers started on the super-soft compound tyre.
 As the five red lights went out to signal the start of the race, Vettel released his clutch pedal, found that he had poor acceleration driving off his starting position, but avoided stalling his engine.
 He drove right towards Alonso in an attempt to put the latter towards the pit lane wall heading into the first corner.
 Alonso was on the racing line and overtook Vettel.
 However, neither driver took the lead as Massa had made a fast start and passed both drivers around the outside.
 Button avoided hitting the back of Vettel's car by swerving and braking early for the first corner.
 Further round, Alguersuari committed to the braking zone late at the turn six hairpin, drove into the rear of his teammate Buemi, which removed Buemi's rear wing and his own front wing, and debris was littered across the track.
 Hamilton passed Webber for fourth place on the same lap.
 At the end of the first lap, the order was: Massa, Alonso, Vettel, Hamilton, Webber, Button, Kubica, Schumacher, Rosberg and Kobayashi.

-Michael Schumacher took two points at his home Grand Prix.
+Michael Schumacher took two championship points at his home Grand Prix.

 Elsewhere, Force India committed an error when bringing their drivers in early.
 Liuzzi made contact with Sutil which damaged his front wing.
 The team had been expecting Liuzzi to pit before Sutil, but the latter was the first to arrive into the team's pit stall.
 It was only after both drivers had returned to the circuit that the team realised they had accidentally placed Liuzzi's tyres on Sutil's car and Sutil's tyres on Liuzzi's.
 Buemi was pushed back into his garage and became the race's first retirement with accident damage on the second lap.
 Hamilton was running close behind Vettel but despite his car's straight-line speed advantage, he was unable to affect an overtaking manoeuvre.
 Hamilton later dropped further away from Vettel.
 Trulli became afflicted with a gearbox issue which meant he was unable to select second gear, and his mechanics pushed his Lotus T127 back into his garage where they attempted to rectify the issue without success.
 Alonso recorded lap times faster than teammate Massa which reduced the gap to 1.1 seconds by the conclusion of lap six.
 Trulli was released from his garage by his team but drove slowly around the circuit and elected to retire on the next lap.